Anal fissure experiences

 Signs your fissure is healing

-A composite experience of what fissure healing actually feels like day to day — the ups and downs, the signs of progress, and how people learn to trust the process.
+A composite experience of what fissure healing actually feels like day to day — the ups and downs, the signs of progress.

 Read preview →